KaneG9/CV/README.md

 ## Kane Gin

-Junior Full Stack Web Developer
+I am an enthusiastic Junior Full Stack Web Developer excited about learning new skills.
+I am looking for a role where I can build upon my existing programming knowledge as well as gain exposure in business and finance.

-Currently working my way through the Makers Academy developer bootcamp
+I am currently working my way through the Makers Academy developer bootcamp having graduated from Durham University with first class honours in chemistry.
+Since then I have become a CSIA level 2 qualified ski instructor as well as beginning to teaching myself how to code in python.

 ## Projects

 | Name                         | Description       | Tech/tools        |